Quantum counterfactuality with identical particles

-The light source is then linked to the MZ interferometer through a single-mode fiber about 2 m long.

-In case of the pulsed laser source the interferometer introduces a delay equal to the interval of the neighboring pulses.
-The stability of the MZ interferometer is a critical part in differential phase detection.
-The path delay relies upon the characteristics of the light source such as frequency and optical path.
-It should be tuned to achieve good spatial matching such that most of the time there is at most a single detection event, at one of the detectors or obstacle.

-In the context of Fig. \ref{fig:ifm2}, the detection occurs at $D_2$ instead of $D_1$ (in the absence of $O$), if the phase difference between two consecutive pulses, $\phi = \pi$.
-This fact forms the basis of DPS QKD \cite{inoue2003differential}, which was an inspiration for the present work.
-However, DPS QKD does not involve counterfactual measurements, and a key bit is generated conditioned on a detection at $D_1$ or $D_2$.
-The security of DPS QKD is based on the fact that by choosing very small $|\alpha|^2$, the two possible encoding states can be made sufficiently non-orthogonal, as $\bra{\alpha}\ket{-\alpha} = e^{-2|\alpha|^2}$ \cite{waks2006security, moroder2012security}.
-By contrast, here we require small $|\alpha|^2$ to ensure that the counterfactual effect reduces to IFM proper.
+Here, it is important to note the effect on the stability due to the unequal path lengths of the interferometer arms in Fig. \ref{fig:ifm2}, and the consequent potentially different degrees of dispersion (such as group-velocity or polarization dispersion) in the two arms.
+The visibility of the two-photon interference that leads to a probabilistic Hong-Ou-Mandel effect in the context of Eq. (\ref{eq:stateX}), can be used to probe the stability of the modified MZ interferometer \cite{zhao2022propagation, ou2022unbalanced}.